windkh/node-red-contrib-shelly/README.md

 under that the shelly device can reach the node-red server (Leave this field empty if you run inside the same network segment).

-## Relay (Plus 1, Plus 1 PM, Plus 2 PM, Plus UNI, Pro 1, Pro 1 PM, Pro 2, Pro 2 PM, Pro 4 PM, Plug US, 1PM Mini, Shelly Wall Display)
+## Relay (Plus 1, Plus 1 PM, Plus 2 PM, Plus UNI, Pro 1, Pro 1 PM, Pro 2, Pro 2 PM, Pro 4 PM, Plug US, Mini, 1PM Mini, PM Mini, Shelly Wall Display)
 The node is able to turn on and turn off a shelly switch.
 It outputs the status after every interaction with the shelly device.
 Turning on is done by sending the following payload into the input.
 The relay number is optional and defaults to 0.